System Architecture

 Record Type PK SK Purpose

-PROJECT PROJECT#<project-id> CLIENT#<team-id> Project with parent client
+PROJECT PROJECT#<uuid> CLIENT#<client-uuid> Project with parent client

 {